systemd/systemd/docs/HACKING.md

 $ git checkout -b <BRANCH>        # where BRANCH is the name of the branch
 $ vim src/core/main.c             # or wherever you'd like to make your changes
 $ mkosi -f qemu                   # (re-)build and boot up the test image in qemu
+$ mkosi -t none                   # Build new packages without rebuilding the image
 $ git add -p                      # interactively put together your patch
 $ git commit                      # commit it
 $ git push -u <REMOTE>            # where REMOTE is your "fork" on GitHub